 He’s a foodie too, now, with an unslakable curiosity about how food is made and where it comes from.
 When he isn’t writing he’s likely in the kitchen fermenting something—bread dough, cheese, sauerkraut, and most recently mead.
 He has an addiction to cooking magazines, though mostly he skips recipes and cooks off the cuff.

 During his teenage years, Gregory discovered his loves of swimming, language, and music.
 Competing year-round in the pool taught him the discipline he now applies to writing, while his passion for language (especially French) ignited an enduring love-affair with the written and spoken word.
 Coupled with years of playing flute and piccolo, he started studying music theory, and by the age of fifteen was a prolific songwriter, enjoying a modest amount of fame in his living room.

 After High School, Gregory worked full time as an aquatics manger while double-majoring in music composition and French.
 The sudden, dramatic loss of his best friend triggered an initially unsuccessful metamorphosis of self that saw him abandon school and flee to Wisconsin to pick up the pieces.
 Alone in the Northwoods he discovered that self-love was the true key to happiness.
 When a friend invited him to move to Boston, he was unable to resist the allure of the North, and has called Massachusetts home for over a decade.

 Gregory continues to swim and write music, but now the written word has emerged as his true passion.
-He is working feverishly toward the self-publication of his first novel, based on his experiences as a young gay man in northern Colorado, and has plans for a lot more books after that.

 Alongside his photographer husband, Gregory regularly collects fiestaware and sips whiskey while entertaining his rambunctious cats.
 He can’t imagine a better life, except maybe being a bestselling author.